Minneapolis Sanctuary Emergency Response: October 31 Update

 Throughout this journey, one thing has been constant: the generosity of over 1,500 donors who, as of today, have donated $213,000 to house our unsheltered neighbors in hotels.
 Operating with 0% overhead through the sheer passion of its incredible volunteers, ZACAH has sponsored over 3,000 nights for over 600 residents at a cost of $184,000.

 It's freezing outside.
 There is hardly any room in shelters, which are already overcrowded during a global pandemic.
-The fact that our unsheltered neighbors are reliant on emergency, rapid hotel stays provided by a grassroots organization is absurd, cruel and a failure of our state.
+The fact that our unsheltered neighbors are reliant on emergency, rapid hotel stays provided by a grassroots organization is absurd, cruel and a moral and operational failure at multiple levels.

 This is our State.
-These are our relatives.
+These are our brothers and sisters.